mohsilas/clipycards/README.md

 </details>

 ## 📘 Documentation
-This is a fairly tiny app, hence the docs are short.
+This is a fairly tiny app, hence the docs are selective.
 ### Docs table
 <details>
 <summary>Overview: how clipycards works</summary>

-The following psudocode represent the general structure of the app.
+The following psudocode represents the general structure of the app.
 ```python
 frontend_clipboard_listener():
   if new_clipboard_data != old_clipboard_data: